Are e-cigarettes safe?

 But, health implications aside, e-cigarettes can pose other dangers: there have been a number of incidents involving faulty vape chargers, including numerous alarming reports of chargers that have exploding whilst in use, causing fires and even injury.

-- Ensure that vapes are not left charging for long periods of time.
+- Ensure that e-cigarette\vapes are not left charging for long periods of time.

-- Never leave e-cigarettes plugged in overnight or whilst you are out of the house.
+- Never leave e-cigarettes\vapes plugged in overnight or while you are out of the house.

-- Look out for the CE mark that indicates chargers comply with European Safety standards.
+- Look out for the CE mark that indicates the manufacturers’ claim that the e-cigarette\vape complies with European Safety standards.

-- Never keep loose e-cigarette batteries in your pocket, particularly next to keys or coins - they are more likely to cause fire.
+- Never keep loose e-cigarette\vape batteries in your pocket, particularly next to keys or coins - they are more likely to cause fire.

 Watch our video featuring Clueless Colin to see what could happen if you buy a cheap and unbranded e-cigarette charger.